Monday, December 23, 2024

 “It will not be possible to restore it in full,” says Gennady Ryabtsev.
 “But even if there was such a possibility, we do not have the equipment to install it (at the damaged facilities).”

-However, according to the expert, there is hope that Lithuania, Germany and some other countries will transfer to us equipment from their shut down thermal power plants and thermal power plants: “It seems to me that this is exactly what could hypothetically be done before the next heating season.
+However, according to the expert, there is hope that Lithuania, Germany and some other countries will transfer to us equipment from their shut down thermal power plants and combined heat and power plants: “It seems to me that this is exactly what could hypothetically be done before the next heating season.
 Although here no one guarantees that they won’t fly again.”

 However, the main emphasis should be on the so-called distributed generation.